-Of all Americans who planned (as of June 2020) to vote for Joe Biden, 48% vote regularly in local elections.Margin of error = ±3.4%
+Of all Americans who voted for Joe Biden, 48% vote regularly in local elections.Margin of error = ±3.3%

 Who are Biden and Trump Supporters?

 We surveyed a nationally representative sample of 1,267 Americans from May 29-June 10, 2020.
 Respondents answered more than 350 questions either in this survey or in surveys that they had taken previously.
 As a result, we are able to look at many more attributes of the electorate than in a typical political poll: matters like which chronic diseases Biden and Trump supporters have, whether they donate money to colleges, how they define their identity, and whether they use smartphones.

 All the statistics reported here are for likely voters: those who rated their own chances of voting in November 2020 as seven or higher on a 10-point scale.
 “Trump supporters” are likely voters who said they would vote for Donald J. Trump if the election were held at the time of the survey; “Biden supporters” are likely voters who said they would vote for Joe Biden.

 Only 10% of whites said that race was important to their own identity (or “salient”).
 Among that group, Trump led by 61.5%-31%, whereas Trump’s lead among other whites was just 5 points (47%-42%–less than a majority).

 More than half of African Americans (57%) said that their race was salient, and those African Americans supported Biden over Trump by 96%-3%.
 The margin was somewhat closer (80%-10%) among African Americans who did not report that race was salient

 About one third (31%) of Latinos said that race was salient, and they favored Biden by 67%-23%.
 Among the majority of Latinos who said that race was not salient, Biden’s margin was somewhat narrower (60%-19%).